 INFJs get easily overwhelmed by strong sensory input.

 I remember when I was a kid, my mom brought me to pray in a temple.
 There were a lot of smoke and many people were walking in different directions and I ended up having a headache and feeling nausea.

 Even though most INFJs are empathetic and want to share other people’s pain, we can only listen to so many problems a day.
 We also get tired easily when people tell us unimportant details like what they eat for lunch or provide us with too many details and not getting straight to the point.

 3. Unexpected events and interruptions.

 INFJs love to make plans, but hate to have their plans be disrupted.
-We are so fixated to our vision that we find it hard to be spontaneous sometimes.
+We are so fixated on our vision that we find it hard to be spontaneous sometimes.